zephyrproject-rtos/zephyr/doc/guides/modules.rst

 integrates into the project.
 If the request is approved, a new repository will created by the project team and initialized with basic information that would allow submitting code to the module project following the project contribution guidelines.
+The request may be approved by a maintainer of a particular subsystem or may have to be escalated to the TSC.

-All modules should be hosted in repositories under the Zephyr organization.
-The manifest should only point to repositories maintained under the Zephyr project.
+All modules must be hosted in repositories under the `Zephyr organization
+<zephyrproject-rtos_>`_, and thus the manifest must only point to repositories
-If a module is maintained as a fork of another project on Github, the Zephyr module related files and changes in relation to upstream need to be maintained in a special branch named ``zephyr``.
+maintained under the Zephyr project.
+If a module is maintained as a fork of an externally maintained project on Github or elsehwere, the Zephyr module related files and changes in relation to upstream must be committed to the module repository's ``master`` branch.
+See :ref:`branches` for additional information.

 Process
 -------